oVirt/ovirt-site/source/community/activities/summer-of-code.html.md

 ### **Idea:** oVirt unify rpc solutions

-**Description:** ovirt-engine uses XMLRPC or JSONRPC for communicating with VDSM.
-The JSONRPC server is using JSON schema for bridging between rpc calls and existing API classes.
-However, the bridge is not used to bridge the XMLRPC calls to the API, resulting in duplicate code and documentation, and never ending synchronization between the different rpc solutions.
-This project is about unifing the rpc solutions so all of them will use the bridge and the schema, and duplication and manual syncing is avoided.
+**Description:** The oVirt-engine uses XMLRPC or JSONRPC for communicating with VDSM.
+The JSONRPC server is using JSON schema for bridging between RPC calls and existing API classes.
+However, the bridge is not used to bridge XMLRPC calls to the API, resulting in duplicate code and documentation, and never-ending synchronization between the different RPC solutions.
+This project is about unifing the RPC solutions so that they will all use the bridge and the schema, so that duplication and manual syncing is avoided.

-**Expected results:** All rpc calls should use the bridge, and documentation and input and output types appear once and only once.
+**Expected results:** All RPC calls should use the bridge, and documentation, and input and output types appear once and only once.

 **Knowledge Prerequisite:** Python